itelman/groupie-tracker/README.md

 - For this feature, [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/) was used.

+### Dockerfile

+- For this project the following were created:

+    - one Dockerfile
+    - one image
+    - one container

 This project focuses on:

 - Manipulation and storage of data.